 Danfoss engineers technologies that enable the world of tomorrow to do more with less.
-We employ 23,400 people and serve customers in more than 100 countries.
+We employ more than 26,000 people and serve customers in more than 100 countries.

 Foundation and family ownership ensures a high degree of stability and continuity, as well as providing a long-term and strategic perspective in the development of Danfoss.

 Our Engineering Tomorrow mindset dates back to September 1, 1933, when Mads Clausen founded Danfoss in his parents’ farmhouse in Nordborg, Denmark.
 Since then, the business has grown from a solo enterprise into one of the world’s leading suppliers of energy-efficient and innovative solutions.

 The expansion valve was the very first Danfoss product, which Danfoss founder Mads Clausen developed in the early 1930s.
 The product was launched onto the market in 1933 and, today, the fifth generation of the valve is sold around the globe – helping to keep food fresh and buildings cool in various refrigeration and air-conditioning systems.
 We are now one of the world’s leading producers of expansion valves.